 the future life "would assuredly not be worth living" without one's dearly beloved

 Editor's note: Many afterlife testimonies insist that Soul-Twins' marital love constitutes the ultimate satisfaction in the Spirit World.
 The channeled works of Dresser, Duffey, Silver Birch, Myers, Rickard, Swedenborg, and others, make this plain.
 But I was surprised to find a similar statement in the writings of William Stainton Moses, one of the great mediums of the 1800s.
 There is much wisdom in his books about natural law, how things truly work in the next life.
-Amidst these weighty concepts, I was not expecting a reference to love, including romantic love; yet, near the very end of his second book, he asserts:
+Amidst this discussion, I was not expecting a reference to romantic love; yet, near the very end of his second book, he asserts:

 "In demonstrating man’s absolute accountability for his acts, and his formative power in moulding his character and preparing for himself his place in the life to come, it enunciates a principle which is inferior to none in its binding and corrective and essentially religious power.
-And in preaching the gospel of hope of union and communion now, and of reunion hereafter, with those so dearly loved that, without them, [a future] life, whatever other boons it had to offer, would assuredly be not worth living, it lightens the weary load of the present, and gilds the prospect of the future."
+And in preaching the gospel of hope of union, and communion now [with those on the other side], and of reunion hereafter, with those so dearly loved that, without them, [a future] life, whatever other boons it had to offer, would assuredly be not worth living, it lightens the weary load of the present, and gilds the prospect of the future."

 Editor's note: We mark the phrase, "not worth living."
-Without the love of those dearest to us, including a particular one most dear -- "assuredly" says Moses -- heaven would hold no appeal for us.
+Without the love of those dearest to us, including a particular one most dear -- "assuredly" says Moses -- Summerland, despite its thousands of other benefits, would hold no appeal for us.
 See the section in "The Wedding Song" concerning "what we stay alive for."